-We collected datasets from ground robots and autonomous vehicles under various weather conditions, different road surface conditions, and varying lighting conditions.
-These datasets combine novel and traditional sensors, contributing to addressing the accuracy challenges of SLAM in extreme conditions.
-By amassing substantial data and making it publicly available, we aim to provide researchers in the SLAM field with more options for their studies.

-We evaluated mature and excellent SLAM algorithms based on various sensor types using the collected datasets.
-Experiments show that the positioning accuracy of these algorithms still requires improvement under certain extreme conditions.
-In the future, we plan to enhance SLAM's adaptability to various extreme environments by leveraging multi-sensor fusion methods.
+We have collected a dataset from ground robots and autonomous vehicles under various weather conditions, different road surface conditions, and varying lighting conditions.
+The dataset combines novel and traditional sensors to help address accuracy challenges of SLAM in extreme conditions.
+By amassing substantial data and making it publicly available, we aim to provide SLAM researchers with more options for their studies.
+We have evaluated state-of-the-art SLAM algorithms based on various sensor types using this dataset.
+Experimental results demonstrate that these algorithms' positioning accuracy needs further improvement under certain extreme conditions.
+In future work, we plan to enhance SLAM's adaptability to various extreme environments through multi-sensor fusion methods.